kiily/vscode-extension-pack/README.md

 -> For more information : [vsce](https://code.visualstudio.com/docs/extensions/publish-extension)

 ----
-## How to install the Pack in VS code
+## Install the Pack in VS code
--> Once the Pack is created, do the following command :
+-> Run the following command to install the pack:

     code --install-extension personal-extension-pack-0.0.1.vsix